aragon/aragon-wiki/docs/dev/apps/finance.md

 If a payment is created that won't be repeated ever again, and already was executed, only an outgoing transaction is recorded to save storage.

+A payment can have a past **initial payment time**, which could cause many instances of the recurring payment to be executed at payment creation time.

 #### Executing payment
 ```
 finance.executePayment(uint256 _paymentId)